Mickey Guyton: 20162020: Musical shifts and "Black Like Me"

-Soon after "Black Like Me", Guyton became the first black female artist to perform at the Academy of Country Music awards.
-In September 2020, Guyton released her third EP titled Bridges.
+In 2020, Guyton became the first black female artist to perform at the Academy of Country Music awards.
+Capitol then released her third EP titled Bridges (2020).
 The project featured her two previous singles and her third 2020 single, "Heaven Down Here".
 Four of its six tracks were "sobering personal testimonies", according to Taste of Country.
-Nashville Scene had similar comments on the song selection: "The fact that a mainstream country artist can spend four tracks of six on an EP talking about anything other than breakups and beer is remarkable."
 Bridges peaked at number 23 on the Billboard Heatseekers album chart in September 2020.
-In November 2020, she collaborated on the single "Boys" with Canadian country singer Dean Brody.
-The song reached number one on the Canada Country singles chart, giving Guyton her first career chart-topper, and making her the first black woman to top the Canada Country chart.
+In November 2020, she collaborated with Canadian country singer Dean Brody on the duet "Boys".
+The single reached number one on the Canada Country singles chart, giving Guyton her first career chart-topper, and making her the first black woman to top the Canada Country chart.

+20212024: Subsequent work

-In 2021, Guyton co-hosted the Academy of Country Music Awards with Keith Urban, becoming the first black woman to host the ceremony.
+In 2021, Guyton became the first black woman to co-host the Academy of Country Music Awards.

-In an interview with The New Yorker, Guyton revealed the release of her the debut studio album called Remember Her Name.
+In an interview with The New Yorker, Guyton revealed the release of her debut studio album called Remember Her Name.
 She described the album as a look into her ten years living in Nashville, with songs directly addressing experiences of sexism and racism.
-The album was released on September 24.
-Included on the album are "Black Like Me", a re-recording of "Better Than You Left Me", and a cover of Beyoncé's "If I Were a Boy".
-Rating it 3.5 out of 5 stars, Stephen Thomas Erlewine of AllMusic wrote that "Guyton's specific experiences of being a Black woman in country music are a distinctly American experience, and those struggles inform the heartbreaking 'What Are You Gonna Tell Her' and rousing title track.
-A good portion of the record is devoted to lighter songs of love, dancing, and drinking -- the topics that are country music's bread and butter -- and they showcase Guyton's versatility as a singer".
-He concluded that " If the bombast and ballads flatten the production of Remember Her Name somewhat, it nevertheless feels genuine, not calculated.
+The album was released in September 2020 and included "Black Like Me", a re-recording of "Better Than You Left Me", and a cover of Beyoncé's "If I Were a Boy".
+Rating it 3.5 out of 5 stars, Stephen Thomas Erlewine of AllMusic wrote, "If the bombast and ballads flatten the production of Remember Her Name somewhat, it nevertheless feels genuine, not calculated.
 Guyton is broadening and expanding the genre-bending sounds of 1990s country-pop".